-The National Association of State Foresters has submitted written testimony to the House Subcommittee on Interior, Environment, and Related Agencies concerning FY 2023 USDA Forest Service Appropriations.
+The National Association of State Foresters submitted on March 17, 2024 written testimony to the House Subcommittee on Interior, Environment, and Related Agencies concerning FY 2024 USDA Forest Service Appropriations.

 State foresters deliver technical and financial assistance, along with forest health, water, and wildfire protection for more than two-thirds of the nation’s 751 million acres of forests.
-The Forest Service State and Private Forestry (S&PF) mission area provides vital support to deliver these services, which contribute to the socioeconomic and environmental health of rural and urban areas.
+The Forest Service State, Private, and Tribal Forestry (SP&TF) mission area provides vital support to deliver these services, which contribute to the socioeconomic and environmental health of rural and urban areas.
 The comprehensive process for delivering these services is articulated in each state’s Forest Resource Assessment and Strategy (Forest Action Plan), first authorized in the 2008 Farm Bill.

 Click below to read the testimony in full.